 - A change to their service provider due to the CHC-MCO ending a provider contract. - A change in service coordinator due to the CHC-MCO ending a contract with the service coordination entity. - A change to the amount, duration, or frequency of services they are receiving.
-The CHC-MCOs must complete a comprehensive needs assessment, as well as develop and implement a person-centered service plan (PCSP) which includes at minimum: - "Choice of network providers - "Collecting any necessary information including the participant's preferences, strengths, and goals to inform the development of the PCSP.
+The CHC-MCOs must complete a comprehensive needs assessment, as well as develop and implement a person-centered service plan (PCSP), which includes at minimum: - " Choice of network providers - " Collecting any necessary information including the participant's preferences, strengths, and goals to inform the development of the PCSP.

-Participants with questions and/or concerns about changes to their current services or the providers who deliver their services, should contact their CHC-MCO.
+Participants with questions and/ or concerns about changes to their current services or providers, should contact their CHC-MCO.